coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 The `src`-values work as expected (respecting mime-types), however:

-The XR Fragment specification bumps the traditional default browser-mimetype
+The XR Fragment specification advices to bump the traditional default browser-mimetype

 `text/plain;charset=US-ASCII`